5.12 Sexual Reproduction, Meiosis, and Gametogenesis

 Figure 5.12.3 Overview of Meiosis.
 During meiosis, homologous chromosomes separate and go to different daughter cells.
 This diagram shows just the nuclei of the cells.
 Notice the exchange of genetic material that occurs prior to the first cell division.

-As you can see in the meiosis diagram, two cell divisions occur during the overall process, producing a total of four cells from one parent cell.
+As you can see in the meiosis diagram, two cell divisions occur during the overall process, producing a total of four haploid cells from one parent cell.
 The two cell divisions are called meiosis I and meiosis II.
-Meiosis I begins after during .
+Meiosis I begins after DNA replicates during interphase.
 Meiosis II follows meiosis I without DNA replicating again.
 Both meiosis I and meiosis II occur in four phases, called prophase, metaphase, anaphase, and telophase.
 You may recognize these four phases from mitosis, the division of the nucleus that takes place during routine cell division of eukaryotic cells.

 Meiosis I- Increasing genetic variation